BCDevOps/openshift-wiki/docs/OCP/RequestUserAccess.md

 ## Access Request

-If the pre-requisites are complete, the product owner or a project admin associated with the project provisioining should make a request via a post in the #devops-requests channel of the Pathfinder Rocket.Chat.
-(URL: https://chat.pathfinder.gov.bc.ca).
+If the pre-requisites are complete, the product owner or a project admin associated with the project provisioning should make a request at [DevOps Request Repo](https://github.com/bcgov/devops-request-records).
 ***New users may not request access for themselves.***

 The request should include: